eResearch Activity 2

 The data from Fig ERA 2.2 were combined with other molecular and genetic experiments that used fluorescence microscopy and cryo-electron tomography.
 On the basis of these experiments, Toro-Nahuelpan and colleagues propose a model for magnetosome development (Fig. ERA 2.3).
 In this model, MamY (green) is proposed to be a transmembrane protein that forms a line along the inner curve of cytoplasmic membrane.
 MamJ proteins (orange) hold the magnetosome vesicles in place along a filament of MamK proteins (yellow).
 Then the MamJ proteins tether the string of magnetosomes to the MamY line along the inner curve of the cell.
 By fixing to points on the inner curve, the filament is maintained overall at an axial position in the cell.

-A three part figure of Magnetospirillum gryphiswaldense magnetosome mutants.
+Part A of a three part figure of Magnetospirillum gryphiswaldense magnetosome mutants.

 More information